tbrowder/Opt-Handler/README.md

 Describe the execution *modes* of your CLI program.
 Modes are mutually exclusive options, i.e., only one can be used at a time.
 (A commonly provided option, `help`, is considered a mode in the context of this module.)

 The first word of each line is the option specification as used and described in module [**Getopt::Long**](https://github.com/leont/getopt-long6).
-The rest of the text on the line is the description to be used with the automaticallby provided `help` mode.
+The rest of the text on the line is the description to be used with the automatically-provided `help` mode.

     my @modes = [
         # option spec    help text